Disable "Prepare Document for Reading" in Adobe Acrobat Reader DC

 C:\Program Files (x86)\Adobe\Acrobat Reader DC\Reader\plug_ins

-Add ".bak" after the extension to disable the target API file.
+Add ".bak" to the end of the file extension to disable the target API files.

 Accessibility.api → Accessibility.api.bak ReadOutLoud.api → ReadOutLoud.api.bak